-Grade point average (GPA) of 3.000 or greater on a 4.000 scale.
+Grade point average (GPA) of 3.000 or greater on a 4.000 scale for all degrees or academic work in which the applicant was enrolled.
+A weighted average GPA will be calculated for all coursework that was conducted at multiple institutions at the same academic level.
 If the average GPA you earned from your prior institutions was calculated on a different scale, it will be converted to a 4.0 scale by the Division of Graduate Studies or the Office of Global Education as appropriate during the application process.

 Conditional Admission Requirements

+All applications must be completed online.
 Applicants should generally apply for Fall term enrollment.
 We open the application process for Fall term on July 1 of the year prior to the start of the term.
-We usually make offers of financial support for incoming students starting their graduate work during the Fall term.
+We usually make offers of financial support for incoming students to start their graduate work during the Fall term.
 Applicants who can provide their own funding are welcome to apply for entry during the Spring term.
-If accepted into the program and in good standing, students who enter in the Spring term under their own funds can apply for departmental funding during the following Fall term.
+Students who enter the program using their own funds, satisfy any conditions of admission and remain in good standing can apply for departmental funding during the following Fall term.
 Please make sure to allow sufficient time for your letters of reference, official transcripts and GRE scores to arrive and be processed prior to the application deadline.

-Because of the length of time necessary to process applications from students with international degrees, students with non-US degrees should submit application materials no later than November 15 of the year preceding their intended year of enrollment.
+Applications for the Fall term can be started anytime after July 1 of the preceding year.
+Because of the length of time necessary to process applications from students with international degrees, applicants with non-US degrees should submit application materials by December 15 of the year preceding their intended year of enrollment.

 To receive full consideration for financial support, all application materials must be submitted to Kent State University in sufficient time for the Division of Graduate Studies to process and forward the applicant's file to the Department of Geology by January 15 for August admission.